anjatmyers/teamRedProject/README.md

 ## **Running the project**
 * Users sign in through Google and will need a gmail account.
-* App will be hosted after 1/4/21 and the link will be provided here.
+* App is hosted here: https://neighborhood-swatch.web.app/home.html

 ## **Team**